raul23/SimulRPi/docs/README.rst

 `RPi.GPIO <https://pypi.org/project/RPi.GPIO/>`_ and simulates some I/O devices
 on a Raspberry Pi (RPi).

-It simulates these I/O devices connected to a Raspberry Pi:
+It simulates these I/O devices connected to an RPi:

 - push buttons by listening to keys pressed/released on the keyboard and
 - LEDs by displaying small dots blinking on the terminal along with their GPIO \